-MOVE, ELEMENT={string|SELECTED}, BY=real, TO=real, FROM=string;

-name of the existing element to be moved, or "SELECTED", in which case all elements from existing SELECT commands will be moved; in the latter case, the BY attribute must be given.

-ΒY

-distance by which the element(s) is/are to be moved; no TO or FROM attributes should be given in this case.

-TO

-position to which the element has to be moved; if no FROM attribute is given, the position is relative to the start of the sequence; otherwise, it is relative to the location given in the FROM argument place in the sequence with respect to which the element is to be positioned.
+MOVE, ELEMENT={string SELECTED}, BY=real, TO=real, FROM=string, LAST={true false}; Ι ELEME INT name of the existing element to be moved, or "SELECTED", in which case all elements from existing SELECT commands will be moved; in the latter case, the BY attribute must be given. Ι ВҮ distance by which the element(s) is/are to be moved; no $TO$ or $FROM$ attributes should be given in this case. - го position to which the element has to be moved; if no FROM attribute is given, the position is relative to the start of the sequence; otherwise, it is relative to the location given in the FROM argument I FROM place in the sequence with respect to which the element is to be positioned.
+I LAST if there are one or more elements at the same location the new element will be placed after the last element unless LAST is FALSE.

-FROM